SaraMWillis/example-docs/docs/registration_and_access/group_management/index.md

 <img src="images/add-delegate.png" style="width:500px;">

-Once a group member has been added as a delegate, they can log into the user portal, selecting **Switch User**, enter their PI's NetID in the pop-up field, and click **Switch User**.
+Once a group member has been added as a delegate, they can log into the user portal, select **Switch User**, enter their PI's NetID in the pop-up field, and click **Switch User**.
 This will allow them to perform functions on their PI's behalf.
 They may switch back to their own account at any time by selecting Switch User and entering their own NetID.

 <img src="images/switch-user.png" style="width:500px;">